jleeothon/conlanging/grammar/full-grammar.md

 | w     | /w/                     |

-The glottal stop is realised at the beginning of words that start with a vowel, and between vowels at internal boundaries in composite words.
+The glottal stop is realised at the beginning of words that start with a vowel, and between vowels at word boundaries in composite words.

 These consonants can be geminate: _pp, tt, kk, ss, bb, dd, gg, mm, nn, ll, rr, jj, ww_

-Notes:

-⟨b⟩ can be realised as /b/ everywhere, but is recommended to be realised as:

--   /b/ initially,
--   /bː/ when written ⟨bb⟩
--   /v/ medially between sonorants,
--   /f/ medially otherwise and finally.

-E.g. ⟨bér⟩ /bɛːr/ "bear", ⟨halb⟩ /half/ "half".

 ⟨g⟩ can be realised as /g/ everywhere, but is recommended as: